 SIEGEL: What conceivably might clear the market sometime soon, if interest rates are this low and we're still so far away from that?

-Prof. CASE: Well, right now it's a big matter of expectations.
+CASE: Well, right now it's a big matter of expectations.
 People make a big purchase when they buy a house, and they have to have some confidence that they're going to have a job and that they're going to be able to pay for it.
-And particularly with prices falling, they're worried about buying an asset thats going to fall in value.
+And particularly with prices falling, they're worried about buying an asset that's going to fall in value.
 So, household expectations or mood or confidence, it really does play a big role in this market.

 SIEGEL: Now, as I said, foreclosures appear to be leveling off.
-But there are reports suggesting that it isnt because there are fewer borrowers who are delinquent but it's because the banks are moving more slowly to push those borrowers out of their homes.
+But there are reports suggesting that it isn't because there are fewer borrowers who are delinquent but it's because the banks are moving more slowly to push those borrowers out of their homes.

-But right now, we're seeing inventories of vacant property very, very high and they're not going down.
+CASE: But right now, we're seeing inventories of vacant property very, very high and they're not going down.
 And that can only be due to one thing, that people are not forming households, people are not getting jobs and going out and renting and buying houses.
 They're doubling up and tripling up and fewer people are coming here.
 So the existing stock of vacant property is very, very high.

 SIEGEL: Now, there's a confusing story in the most recent Case Shiller Home Price Index.
 Some of the hardest hit cities in the country - Los Angeles, Phoenix, San Diego - all posted price increases compared to a year ago.
 Does that tell you anything other than prices a year ago were catastrophically low in those places?

-Prof. CASE: Thats the main point is that this - in some of these areas, house prices have fallen 60 percent.
+CASE: That's the main point is that this - in some of these areas, house prices have fallen 60 percent.
 And when house prices come down that far and interest rates are low, people are going to start buying them.
 And as soon as that demand comes back into the market, it results in a stabilization of prices.
 But you're exactly right that they appear to be going up because they were so low...

-Prof. CASE: ...at the beginning of the period.
+CASE: ...at the beginning of the period.

 SIEGEL: Professor Case, thank you very much for talking with us.

-Prof. CASE: My pleasure, Robert.
+CASE: My pleasure, Robert.

-SIEGEL: Thats Karl Case, a professor of economic at Wellesley College, co- founder of the S&P Case Shiller Housing Price Index.
+SIEGEL: That's Karl Case, a professor of economic at Wellesley College, co- founder of the S&P Case Shiller Housing Price Index.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.